 To upgrade your current subscription plan, simply go to the pricing page of the API and select the plan you want to upgrade to.
 The upgrade will be instant, allowing you to immediately enjoy the features of the new plan.
 Please note that any remaining calls from your previous plan will not be carried over to the new plan, so be aware of this when upgrading.
 You will be charged the full amount of the new plan.

-To check how many API calls you have left for the current month, look at the βX-Zyla-API-Calls-Monthly-Remainingβ header.
-For example, if your plan allows 1000 requests per month and you've used 100, this header will show 900.
+To check how many API calls you have left for the current month, refer to the βX-Zyla-API-Calls-Monthly-Remainingβ field in the response header.
+For example, if your plan allows 1000 requests per month and you've used 100, this field in the response header will indicate 900 remaining calls.

 The βX-Zyla-RateLimit-Resetβ header shows the number of seconds until your rate limit resets.
 This tells you when your request count will start fresh.
 For example, if it displays 3600, it means 3600 seconds are left until the limit resets.